-In an age and society that increasingly challenging Christian beliefs, what are Bible colleges and why do we need them?
-We’re glad you asked.
+At a time in our culture where Christian beliefs are increasingly challenged, here’s a great question to ask: What are Bible colleges and why do we need them?
+We’re glad you asked!
 Here are some frequently asked questions about Bible colleges.

 1. What is a Bible College Anyway?